vledoze/in-60-seconds/PITCHME.md

     + Common API for all engines
     + Allow to choose an only kinematic engine
 - Gazebo-Ignition avaiable with ROS2
-- Gazebo now decomposed in Ignition libs : no need of Gazebo to use simulation tools
+- Gazebo now decomposed in Ignition libs @fa[arrow-right] no need of Gazebo to use simulation tools
 - New GUI tools / API / CLI
 @ulend
 @snapend